JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/introduction.rst

 from the input file and instead store any corrected versions in variables from the :code:`DerivedMetaData` group.

-Note that to any variables from the :code:`DerivedObsValue` group that need to be assimilated must be included in the :code:`obs space.derived simulated variables` list rather than :code:`obs space.simulated variables` (see :ref:`observations`).
+Note that any variables from the :code:`DerivedObsValue` group that are to be assimilated should be included in the :code:`obs space.simulated variables` list as well as the :code:`obs space.derived variables` list (see :ref:`observations`).
 If these variables do not exist by the time the last filter finishes execution, an exception is thrown.
-(In contrast, variables from the :code:`obs space.simulated variables` must exist already when the first filter starts execution.)
+(In contrast, variables from the :code:`obs space.observed variables` must exist already when the first filter starts execution.)

 Observation Errors
 ------------------